Azurelol/StratusFramework/README.md

 # StratusFramework
-A framework of extensions to the Unity Engine, adding new functionality to it.
+A gameplay scripting framework for the Unity Engine, written in C#.

 In this repository you will find the source code to the Stratus Framework, an Unity-focused framework for facilitating the composition of gameplay code.
 Its major tenet is to provide useful features with an easy to use interface while removing of as much boilerplate code from your scripts as posssible.